 - Buy an upgraded, more environmentally-friendly system that uses R410a.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your system.
-The law doesn’t require you to replace your air conditioner.
+You aren’t required by law to replace your air conditioner.
 At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

 The ideal option is to buy a new, upgraded air conditioner, particularly if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has many financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+Service Experts Heating & Air Conditioning has several financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
 New AC equipment can be more efficient and present you superior comfort, helping to reduce your energy costs.

 You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the near future.
 While this sounds like a nice alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
 You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.

-If you aren’t sure what type of AC refrigerant your air conditioning system uses, let us help.
-Contact Service Experts Heating & Air Conditioning today and we can provide an inspection to confirm if you are currently using R22 and, if so, which option works best for you.
+If you aren’t confident what type of AC refrigerant your air conditioning system uses, let us help.
+Call Service Experts Heating & Air Conditioning today and we can provide an inspection to determine if you are currently using R22 and, if so, which option works best for you.

 The good news

-While making the move to an approved AC refrigerant may be frustrating, it’s helping to save the ozone layer.
+While making the switch to an approved AC refrigerant may intimidating, it’s helping to save the ozone layer.
 These regulations will help protect the ozone layer in the Earth’s atmosphere, which helps block radiation from the sun and prevents serious illnesses, such as skin cancer.
 It’s not far-fetched to say that you, as a homeowner, are a big part of this by replacing an old R22 unit with a newer, ozone friendly unit.

 *Freon is a registered trademark of the DuPont Corporation